 This is my Grade 3 photo, taken in 1967, and that teacher standing beside her class is the reason I went on to become a teacher myself.
 I have vivid memories of Mrs. West and her devotion to her class and her commitment to ensuring every child felt success in their learning.
 I always felt as if she truly cared for all of us and really knew us as individuals.
 She was what was referred to as a 'lay' teacher - not a member of any religious order - and she was to be our teacher for Grades 3 and 4.

 During the years in Mrs. West's class, there were some other more interesting things added to our week's learning.
-We got to do artwork, mostly drawing with craypas.
+She introduced art lessons, mostly drawing with craypas.

 I loved craypas!
 I distinctly remember the thrill of opening my first box and creating a colourful picture.
 We didn't have fancy art lessons, but when it was time to get out our box of craypas, our hearts soared .. well mine did, at least!